-He was mayor of Bogotá, from 1998 until 2001, and was Colombian Presidency candidate in 2014.
-As Mayor of Bogota, the 7 million inhabitants’ capital of Colombia, Penalosa profoundly transformed the city, turning it from one with neither bearings, nor self-esteem or hope into an international model for improvements in quality of life, mobility, equity and sustainability and has been awarded important international recognitions such as the Golden Lion of the Venice Biennale and the Stockholm Challenge among others.
+As Mayor of Bogota, the 8 million inhabitants capital of Colombia, Penalosa changed it from one with neither bearings, nor self-esteem or hope, into an international model for improvements in quality of life, mobility, equity, and sustainability.

 Among his achievements was the creation of TransMilenio, the world´s best BRT, which today moves 2,5 million passengers daily, inspired by the Curitiba model but much improved in capacity and speed, which has served as model to hundreds of cities.
 He also created an extensive bicycle network when only the northern European cities had one, greenways, hundreds of parks, formidable sports and cultural centers and large libraries, nearly a 100 schools, 35 of which managed by a successful private-public scheme and high quality urban development projects close to 500,000 people and a radical redevelopment of 33 hectares of the center of Bogota, previously controlled by drug dealers and crime which required demolishing more than 1200 buildings occupying 32 hectares, a few blocks from the heart of Colombia´s institutional heart, including the Presidential house.

 His advisory work concentrates on urban mobility, quality of life, competitiveness, equity and the leadership required to turn visions into realities.